March 18, 2026

 For casual use, Apple's built-in Dictation is fantastic.
 It’s right there, costs nothing, and works seamlessly across the system.
 If you just want to fire off a quick email, set a reminder, or text a friend without reaching for the keyboard, it gets the job done.
 Think of it as a digital scratchpad - perfect for simple, on-the-fly notes.

 But that convenience has its limits.
-The standard version needs an internet connection to work, which can sometimes mean a noticeable delay.
+Apple Dictation behavior can vary by macOS version, language, and device, and it gives you less workflow control than a dedicated app.
 More importantly, its vocabulary is pretty generic.
 It’s not going to have a good time with medical jargon, legal case names, or the specific lingo you use in your field.

 When Is It Time to Upgrade?